As an Amazon Associate I earn from qualifying purchases.

 You must eat neither too much nor too little.

 You should not, for example, get into your head that you are going to go for a mountain hike to lose weight!
 The mountain is not a place to eat less.

-If your muscles are painful, it is surely because you didn’t drink enough water.
-In the evening, for those who like it, drink a beer, it is refreshing and full of vitamin B and it helps the relaxation of the muscles.
+If your muscles are painful, it is undoubtedly because you didn’t drink enough water.
+In the evening, for those who like it, drink a beer, it is refreshing and full of vitamin B, and it helps the relaxation of the muscles.

 For those who do not like, beer yeast is a good alternative.

-If you keep on feeling pain, in addition to keep on drinking, we will never insist enough on this one, paracetamol or aspirin can help (if you’re not allergic or have a contraindication).
+If you keep on feeling pain, besides keeping on drinking, we will never insist enough on this one, paracetamol or aspirin can help (if you’re not allergic or have a contraindication).

 Cramps occur mainly because of the loss of mineral salts during sweating.
-You should compensate with mineral water or an isotonic drink.
+You should compensate for mineral water or an isotonic drink.

-Bananas are also good, they contain plenty of potassium!
-Moreover you should avoid mineral waters poor in salt.
+Bananas are also good; they contain plenty of potassium!
+Moreover, you should avoid mineral waters low in salt.

-A good soup also helps for re-hydration and helps avoiding cramps.
+A good soup also helps for re-hydration and helps to avoid cramps.

-These small things contribute to the well-being during hiking.
+These small things contribute to well-being during hiking.